Artemis program: SLS missions

-Artemis 1 (2022) was the successful uncrewed test of the SLS and Orion, and was the first test flight for both craft.
-The Artemis 1 mission placed Orion into a lunar orbit, and it then returned to Earth.
-The SLS Block 1 design uses the ICPS second stage, which performs the trans-lunar injection burn to send Orion to lunar space.
-For Artemis 1, Orion braked into a polar distant retrograde lunar orbit and remained for about six days before boosting back toward Earth.
-The Orion capsule separated from its service module, re-entered the atmosphere for aerobraking, and splashed down under parachutes.
+Artemis I (2022) was the successful uncrewed test of the SLS and Orion, and was the first test flight for both craft.
+The Artemis I mission placed Orion into a lunar orbit and then returned to Earth.
+The SLS Block 1 design uses the Interim Cryogenic Propulsion Stage (ICPS) second stage, which performs the trans-lunar injection burn to send Orion to lunar space.
+For Artemis I, Orion braked into a polar distant retrograde lunar orbit and remained for about six days before boosting back toward Earth.
+The Orion capsule separated from its service module, re-entered the atmosphere for aerobraking, and splashed down in the Pacific Ocean under parachutes.

-Artemis 2 (2024) is the planned first crewed test flight of SLS and the Orion spacecraft.
-The four crew members will perform extensive testing in Earth orbit, and Orion will then be boosted into a free-return trajectory around the Moon, which will return Orion back to Earth for re-entry and splashdown.
-Launch is scheduled no earlier than late November 2024.
+Artemis II (2026) is planned to be the first crewed test flight of SLS and the Orion spacecraft.
+The four crew members will perform extensive testing in Earth orbit, and Orion will then be boosted into a free-return trajectory around the Moon, which will return Orion to Earth for re-entry and splashdown.
+Launch is scheduled for no later than April 2026.

-Artemis 3 (2025) is the planned first crewed lunar landing.
-The mission depends on a support mission to place a Human Landing System (HLS) in place in a near-rectilinear halo orbit (NRHO) of the Moon prior to the launch of SLS/Orion.
-After HLS reaches NRHO, SLS/Orion will send the Orion spacecraft with a crew of four, which is intended to include the first woman and the first person of color to land on the Moon, to rendezvous and dock with HLS.
+Artemis III (2027) is planned to be the first American crewed lunar landing since Apollo 17 in December 1972.
+The mission depends on a support mission to place a Starship Human Landing System (HLS) in a near-rectilinear halo orbit (NRHO) of the Moon prior to the launch of SLS/Orion.
+After Starship HLS reaches NRHO, SLS/Orion will send the Orion spacecraft with a crew of four to dock with HLS.
 Two astronauts will transfer to HLS, which will descend to the lunar surface and spend about 6.5 days on the surface.
-The astronauts will perform at least two EVAs on the surface before the HLS ascends to return them to a rendezvous with Orion.
+The astronauts will perform at least two Extravehicular Activities (EVAs) on the surface before the HLS ascends to return them to a rendezvous with Orion.
 Orion will return the four astronauts to Earth.
-Launch is scheduled no earlier than December 2025.
+Launch is scheduled for no earlier than mid-2027.

-Artemis 4 (2028) is the planned second crewed lunar landing mission.
-Orion and HLS will dock with the Lunar Gateway station in NRHO prior to the landing.
-A prior support mission will deliver the first two gateway modules to NRHO.
-The extra power of this mission's SLS Block 1B will allow it to deliver the I-HAB gateway module for connection to the Gateway.
-Launch is scheduled no earlier than September 2028.
+Artemis IV (2028) is planned to be the second crewed lunar landing mission.
+Orion and an upgraded Starship HLS will dock with the Lunar Gateway station in NRHO prior to the landing.
+A prior support mission will deliver the first two Lunar Gateway modules to NRHO.
+The extra power of this mission's SLS Block 1B will allow it to deliver the I-HAB Gateway module for connection to the Lunar Gateway.
+Launch is scheduled for no earlier than September 2028.